How to Brush Glaze Pottery | Tips Tools And Ideas

 You can also load up your brush and slowly spin your pottery wheel or Banding Wheel (turntable).

-Some potters want to create a streaking pattern on purpose.
-If you want your finish to be nice and smooth, load up your brush and apply 3 flowing coats of glaze.
+Some potters intentionally create a streaking pattern.
+If you want your finish to be smooth, load your brush and apply 3 flowing coats of glaze.
 Allow each coat to dry before applying another.

 Advantages of Brush Glazing

-It’ll take a lot of time to perfect this glazing technique, but it has a lot of benefits, especially when working on unique pieces.
+It’ll take a lot of time to perfect this glazing technique, but it offers many benefits, especially when working on unique pieces.
 Here are some of the reasons why you should consider brush glazing:

 - It allows potters to have the broadest range of colors and visual effects possible on ceramics.
 The exceptional control that it provides makes it possible to create design elements that are more intricate than dipping, bubbling, or sponging.

-- Using different types of brushes will give you the freedom to apply composite layers that create more depth to your pieces.
+- Using different types of brushes will give you the freedom to apply composite layers, creating more depth in your pieces.

-- There’s no right or wrong way to glaze a ceramic with a brush, and since multilayering is possible, you can cover any imperfections or elements of the design.
+- There’s no right or wrong way to glaze a ceramic with a brush, and since multilayering is possible, you can cover any imperfections or design elements.

 - Unlike dip glazing, brushing is cheaper to start because you don’t have to make buckets of different glazes to achieve multilayering on your ceramics.